ettore9x9/ros-sr/README.md

 <img src="https://github.com/ettore9x9/surveillance_robot/blob/master/diagrams/find_qr_terminal.png" width="600">

 All the environment's statements are published on the topic `map/statement`; they are made of a location and a door.
-The knowledge of rooms and corridors is inferred by the reasoner.
+The knowledge of rooms and corridors is inferred after by the reasoner.

 ## Utilities components ##